-Incidentally, the premium version "Folx Pro" has a few more features ready, which I did not use or try:
+Incidentally, the premium version “Folx Pro” has a few more features ready, which I didn’t need and tried out:

-If you are interested in Folx, take a look at the Developer side past. in the Firefox addon directory Folx has long been number one in the area of "Downloader".
-That already suggests that not too much is going wrong here.
+If you are interested in Folx, take a look at the Developer side past. in the Firefox addon directory Folx has long been number one in the "Downloader" sector.
+That speaks to the fact that not too much is going wrong here.